 Without a strategy in place, you’re setting yourself up for a loss of time, loss of money, and loss of productivity.
 But with a great plan, the inverse will be true.
 Here are a few ways that a change management strategy will actively benefit your remote employees.

 1. Determining current change-related stressors

-The beginning of 2020 was turbulent - with public health authorities sounding the alarm about COVID-19, organizations didn’t have much time to select helpful technologies and ease employees into a new way of working.
+The beginning of 2020 was turbulent - with public health authorities sounding the alarm about COVID-19, organisations didn’t have much time to select helpful technologies and ease employees into a new way of working.
 Employees had even less time to prepare; they just had to pack up, leave the office, and wait for whatever the next day would bring.
 This abrupt change exerted a lot of pressure on employees.

-One of the first steps when creating an adoption change management strategy is to understand how much these changes have shaken your organization, and how certain groups of employees feel about them.
+One of the first steps when creating an adoption change management strategy is to understand how much these changes have shaken your organisation, and how certain groups of employees feel about them.
 This will allow you to understand which pain points you need to overcome in order to successfully implement new technology.

 2. Improve productivity

 When a team is asked to use new technology, productivity often decreases - even if they’re given a solution that should theoretically improve productivity.
 The reason for this comes down to two things: Stress, and a lack of knowledge.
 Unfortunately, following the shift to remote work, employees are struggling with both.